 The Company is in the exploration and evaluation stage and, as is common with many exploration companies, it raises funds for its exploration and evaluation activities through the sale of equities.
 Historically, the Company has explored for uranium and related battery commodities such as vanadium, nickel and phosphate.
 The price of this suite of commodities has been on an uptrend in the last few years.
-As the battery elements market has matured, so focus has started to switch from the obvious components like lithium and cobalt to nickel and now vanadium and phosphate.
-This appreciation of the broader spectrum of elements that are crucial to battery production could potentially create ongoing opportunities for the Company to raise funds to advance its Project.
+As the battery elements market has matured, so focus of materials for lithium-ion batteries has incorporated phosphate in addition to cobalt, nickel and manganese.

-The Company has incurred a series of losses in prior periods, with a loss for the nine months ended September 30, 2022, of \$782,968 (year ended December 31, 2021 - profit of \$901,831) and has an accumulated deficit of \$106,251,652.
-In addition, the Company had a working capital balance of \$2,812,952 at September 30, 2022 (December 31, 2021 - \$97,190, Figure 1).
+The Company has incurred a series of losses in prior periods, with a loss for the year ended December 31, 2022, of \$3,120,577 (year ended December 31, 2021 - profit of \$901,831) and has an accumulated deficit of \$108,589,261.
+In addition, the Company had a working capital balance of \$2,540,637 at December 31, 2022 (December 31, 2021 - \$97,190, Figure 1).
+The most significant item in the 2022 net income was the cost of re-establishing operations in Colombia, although the mark-to-market unrealized loss on investments was also a significant expense item in 2022.
 The most significant item in the 2021 net income was the sale of the Laguna Salada property in Argentina, which generated a gain of \$1.8 million and a further unrealized gain of \$0.5 million on appreciation of the consideration received for the property.